MonstrousSoftware/Duck-Land/README.md

 Based on a demo by Erkka from Enormous Elk shared in the LibGDX Discord server.

-Controls:
+Movement Controls:
-- use mouse to move camera, scroll wheel to zoom in/out
+- use mouse to move camera
+- WASD to move
+- Q/E to move up and down
+- SPACE for turbo boost

+Demo Options:
 - TAB to cycle through LOD0, LOD1, LOD2, Impostors and all
 - T to show terrain chunks
 - P to toggle scenery chunks (colour indicated LOD level)
 - Z, X to change LOD distances